 Tuzyline Jita Allan, originally from Sierra Leone, West Africa, teaches in the English Department at Baruch College of the City University of New York.

-Listed in: African Studies · African Literature · Gender Studies · African American Studies · American Literature · British Literature · Literary Criticism · Women’s Studies · Literary Studies
+Listed in: African Studies · African Authors · Gender Studies · African American Studies · American Literature · British Literature · Literary Criticism · Women’s Studies · Literary Studies

 The Twelve Best Books by African Women is a collection of critical essays on eleven works of fiction and one play, an important but belated affirmation of women writers on the continent and a first step toward establishing a recognized canon of African women’s literature.

 “In its optimism and affirmative tone, (Twelve Best Books by African Women) echoes and expands on Juliana Makuchi Nfah-Abbenyi’s Gender in African Women’s Writing: Identity, Sexuality, and Difference and on Ogunyemi’s pioneering criticism.
 Highly recommended.

 Winner of the NEMLA-Ohio University Press Book Award

 Alice Walker’s womanist theory about black feminist identity and practice also contains a critique of white liberal feminism.
 This is the first in-depth study to examine issues of identity and difference within feminism by drawing on Walker’s notion of an essential black feminist consciousness.